 My times are in Your hand….I have learned in whatever state I am, to be content.
 (Psalm 31:15; Philippians 4:11)

 Anna L. Waring (1823-1910) was a Welsh poet and hymn-writer.
-She expressed deep love for and trust in Christ in her writings.
-People praised Anna’s inner, unfading beauty of a gentle and quiet spirit, which is precious in God’s sight.1 She came to saving faith in Jesus in 1842 and never married or had children.
+In her writings, she expressed deep love for and trust in Christ People praised Anna’s inner, unfading beauty of a gentle and quiet spirit, which is precious in God’s sight.1 She came to saving faith in Jesus in 1842 and never married or had children.
 Waring came from a family of writers and began penning hymns in her teens.
 In order to better understand Old Testament poetry, Anna mastered biblical Hebrew as a young woman and studied daily in the Hebrew Book of Psalms all her life.

 My favorite of Waring’s hymns is “Father, I Know That All My Life Is Portioned Out For Me” (see below).
 Her hymns hint that she experienced pains and problems like many of us.
 The Apostle Paul writes, “It has been granted to you on behalf of Christ not only to believe on Him, but also to suffer for Him.”
 2 Waring may have struggled with anxiety, because she writes of fears, storms, dark clouds, and missing the Lord’s green pastures.
 But her trust in God was strengthened by focusing on her eternal blessings as Jesus’ follower.
 Like King David, Anna strengthened and encouraged herself in the LORD her God.3 This was how she pressed on serving Christ for the next 60 years.
 All believers have the same Wonderful Counselor, Mighty God, Everlasting Father, and Prince of Peace.4 May God help us imitate Anna Waring’s faith in Jesus.